redeclipse/redeclipse.github.io/docs/gameplay/Deathmatch.md

 ### Tips & strategy

--   Avoid killing yourself or teammates as negatively impact your score this will directly corelate to your score.
+-   Avoid killing yourself or teammates as negatively impact your score this will directly correlate to your score.
--   Be especially carful with explosives as they have a large blast radius and can harm or kill you or your teammates.
+-   Be especially careful with explosives as they have a large blast radius and can harm or kill you or your teammates.
--   Utilize parkour to quickly escape the enemy when you are low health to avoid giving the other team points.
+-   Use parkour to quickly escape the enemy when you are low health to avoid giving the other team points.

 ### Mode-specific mutators